Nordstrom Inc. (JWN) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Nordstrom Inc. (JWN) is $18.18, which is -$1.12 below the current market price.
-The public float for JWN is 97.30M, and currently, short sellers hold a 24.70% ratio of that float.
-The average trading volume of JWN on February 27, 2023 was 6.00M shares.
+The average price point forecasted by analysts for Nordstrom Inc. (JWN) is $18.18, which is -$1.36 below the current market price.
+The public float for JWN is 97.28M, and currently, short sellers hold a 22.44% ratio of that floaft.
+The average trading volume of JWN on March 06, 2023 was 6.18M shares.

 JWN’s Market Performance

-The stock of Nordstrom Inc. (JWN) has seen a -10.35% decrease in the past week, with a 6.00% rise in the past month, and a -9.94% fall in the past quarter.
-The volatility ratio for the week is 3.62%, and the volatility levels for the past 30 days are at 5.22% for JWN.
-The simple moving average for the last 20 days is -8.68% for JWN stock, with a simple moving average of -5.65% for the last 200 days.
+The stock of Nordstrom Inc. (JWN) has seen a 3.12% increase in the past week, with a -0.85% drop in the past month, and a -5.58% fall in the past quarter.
+The volatility ratio for the week is 3.77%, and the volatility levels for the past 30 days are at 4.86% for JWN.
+The simple moving average for the last 20 days is -7.54% for JWN stock, with a simple moving average of -4.03% for the last 200 days.

 Analysts’ Opinion of JWN